microsoft/BitBLAS/docs/Installation.md

 The easiest way to install BitBLAS is direcly from the PyPi using pip.
 To install the latest version, run the following command in your terminal.

 **Note**: Currently, bitblas whl is only supported on Linux systems.
 We recommend using Ubuntu 20.04 or later version as we build the whl files on this platform.
+Currently we only provide whl files for CUDA 12.1 and with Python 3.8.
+If you are using a different version of CUDA. you may need to build BitBLAS from source.

 ```bash
 pip install bitblas